 There are certain criteria that an individual who has a traumatic brain injury must be able to fulfill in order to receive disability benefits.
 There are also other options available to people who are suffering from a traumatic brain injury but do not meet the stringent eligibility criteria.
 To receive benefits, applicants must have sufficient medical records and evidence to prove that their condition is severe and has significantly affected their life.
 The medical records must demonstrate that:

 Another requirement to receive TBI disability benefits is that you must have marked limitation in any of the three areas listed below:

-You must fulfill the above-mentioned criteria to receive disability benefits.
+You must fulfill the above-mentioned criteria to receive benefits.
 Most people suffering from mild TBI will not qualify according to these criteria.
-However, there are other ways for people experiencing the symptoms of mild TBI to receive disability benefits.
+However, there are other ways for people experiencing the symptoms of mild TBI to receive benefits.
 They can receive disability benefits under the medical-vocational allowance.

 If you do not meet the eligibility criteria for Social Security disability benefits, you may be evaluated based on your residual functional capacity, or RFC.
 Your RFC will be the measure of strength-related work that you can perform with your limitations in your current state.
 It will help in determining whether your current job is the cause of the limitations.

 The Social Security Administration will consider various factors, such as age, work history, and education to determine your RFC.
 If your RFC demonstrates that you are no longer able to perform that specific work, you may receive medical allowance disability benefits.
 However, if your RFC shows that you can work despite having a disability, you may not receive these benefits.

 Your age can also play a significant role in helping you get disability benefits for TBI.
 This is because the Social Security Administration recognizes the fact that it can be more difficult to find a new job when you are older.
 Therefore, it may be slightly easier to get approved for the disability benefits.